Welcome to Perfect Media Server!¶

 This site is a unique type of documentation resource.
 It's an open-source, collaborative repository of information, and having a wide and diverse pool of contributors is vital to making the site as useful to as many folks as possible.

 If you see a mistake, or think there's a hole in the content (why didn't you do it this way?), pull requests will be considered via GitHub.
 Use the icon in the top right if you'd like to correct something here or help improve the site.

 In particular, the case reviews section relies on contributors like you!
 Please submit your media server case mini-review of 1 picture and 250 words or less.

 About the Author¶

-I also write technical posts over on my blog at blog.ktz.me covering topics from Openshift to Terraform to electronics to Home Automation.
+Alex is a Developer Advocate at Tailscale.
+Has a YouTube channel - KTZ Systems.
+Alex writes technical posts over at blog.ktz.me covering topics from Homelab to Infrastructure as Code to electronics to Home Automation.